rage/java-programming/data/part-13/2-UI-components-and-layout.md

 <!-- Luo tehtäväpohjassa olevaan luokkaan graafinen käyttöliittymä, jossa on nappi ja tekstikenttä.
 Tekstikentän saa toteutettua luokalla [TextField](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TextField.html).
 Napin tulee olla tekstikentän vasemmalla puolella tai yläpuolella. -->

-Create a graphical user interface in the class that is supplied with the exercise base.
-It should contain a button and a text field.
-You can implement the text field with the help of the [TextField](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TextField.html) class.
-The button should be placed above or to the left of the text field.

 </programming-exercise>